 Binary Weighted Resistor DAC Example

-Let us take the example with a 4-bit binary code.
-Assuming Vref = 5 V and code as 1011, the weighted output voltage is
+Let us take the example of a 4-bit binary code.
+Assuming Vref = 5 V and code = 1011, the weighted output voltage is:

-Remember that B0 is taken as the LSB and B3 is the MSB.
+Remember that B0 is the LSB and B3 is the MSB.

 As this is a 4-bit DAC, we can have 16 different combinations of binary code, each producing a specific output voltage limited to the reference voltage.
 The table below provides the output voltage corresponding to every possible 4-bit code.